This post may contain Affiliate Links

 If you have Children that want to join in it may be worth trying this hack.
 Before the game take a wedge of cards from the end of the playing box furthest from where you are playing and look through the logos on the front.
 Set aside any cards you think might be suitable for your children such as ones about chocolate, sweets or Disney and check the questions.
 If you think your kids might be able to answer them keep them to one side to play with.
 We’ve done this for the last few years with my younger brother and it works really well and means he can join in with playing.

 We had this game in my house growing up and I loved it.
 Players split into to teams and have to guess 10 answers to each question.
-However the only answers the count are the ones written on the answer card and you are awarded one point for each and this in turn is how may spaces along the board you can move.
+However the only answers the count are the ones written on the answer card and you are awarded one point for each and this, in turn, is how many spaces along the board you can move.
 Plus you’re against the clock!
 Fun for the whole family with categories including ‘Madonna Songs’, ‘James Bond Films’ and ‘British Inventions’

 This is a simple unfussy game and actually the cheapest on this list at just £12.00.
 A bargain for hours of family fun!